1927 Stanley Cup Final

 The 1927 Stanley Cup Final was played by the Ottawa Senators and the Boston Bruins.
 It was the first time the Cup was solely contested by National Hockey League teams, owing to the demise of the Western Hockey League the previous year.
 It was won by the Ottawa Senators, coached by Dave Gill, over the Boston Bruins, coached by Art Ross.
 This was the Senators' fourth win since 1920, and eleventh overall, but it marked the end of the dynasty.
 The original Senators would not win another.

-It would be the last time a team from Ottawa would play in the Finals until the 2007 Stanley Cup Finals, and the first Stanley Cup Finals to have games played in both Canada and the United States.
+It would be the last time a team from Ottawa would play in the Final until the 2007 Stanley Cup Final, and the first Stanley Cup Final to have games played in both Canada and the United States.

 Game summaries

-The Stanley Cup Finals was originally intended to be a best-of-three series.
+The Stanley Cup Final was originally intended to be a best-of-three series.
 After the first game was declared a draw, NHL president Frank Calder ruled that the series would go no more than five games, with overtimes limited to 20 minutes.
 If the teams were tied after five games, the teams would share the championship.
 In the end, the series went four games because of two ties.
-These were the last ties in Stanley Cup history, notwithstanding the unfinished 3–3 Stanley Cup Finals match between Edmonton and Boston on May 24, 1988.
+These were the last ties in Stanley Cup history, notwithstanding the unfinished 3–3 Stanley Cup Final match between Edmonton and Boston on May 24, 1988.
 Ottawa's Frank Nighbor was playing in his sixth Stanley Cup series, while Boston's Sprague Cleghorn and Billy Coutu were playing in their fifth Stanley Cup series.

 Rough play marred the series: in the final game, Lionel Hitchman and George Boucher were ejected for a wild fight which Ottawa police had to break up.
 Hooley Smith butt-ended Boston's Harry Oliver, and Eddie Shore fought with Smith in retaliation; both Smith and Shore were ejected.
 After the game, Billy Coutu assaulted referee Jerry Laflamme, tackled referee Billy Bell and started a bench-clearing brawl.
 Coutu was barred from the league for life, Smith was given a one-month suspension effective in the 1927–28 season, while Boucher, Hitchman and Jimmy Herbert were all fined.

-The April 13, 1927, game at the Ottawa Auditorium was the last Stanley Cup Finals game in Ottawa until the June 2, 2007, game played at Scotiabank Place between the current Senators and the Anaheim Ducks.
-It is known that one fan, Russell Williams, attended both games, 80 years apart, both games won by Ottawa.
+The April 13, 1927, game at the Ottawa Auditorium was the last Stanley Cup Final game in Ottawa until Game 3 of the 2007 Stanley Cup Final, which was played at Scotiabank Place between the current Senators and the Anaheim Ducks on June 2, 2007.
+It is known that one fan, Russell Williams, attended both games, 80 years apart, with Ottawa winning both.